joshjan20/Python_SentimentAnalysisAI_NLP/Readme.md

 ### Hurray

 This code creates a sentiment analysis model that processes movie reviews, trains a Naive Bayes classifier, evaluates its performance, and allows for predictions on new reviews.
 It's a practical example of applying NLP techniques using Python and popular libraries.
 If you have any specific questions about any part of the code or concepts involved, feel free to ask!

+### Beauty of MultinomialNB

+- MultinomialNB is a Naive Bayes classifier that is particularly suited for classification tasks where the input features are discrete counts
+- It is widely used in text classification problems, such as spam detection and sentiment analysis.
+Here’s a detailed overview of its usage and characteristics
+- MultinomialNB is based on Bayes' theorem, which calculates the probability of a class based on prior knowledge and evidence from the features.
+It assumes that the features are conditionally independent given the class label.
+- This classifier works best with features that represent counts or frequencies, such as word counts in a document.
+It's commonly used in text classification problems where the features are the counts of words (bag-of-words model).It can handle high-dimensional sparse data effectively, which is common in text classification scenarios where documents may contain thousands of unique words.
+- MultinomialNB is computationally efficient and can handle large datasets well.
+Its training and prediction times are generally low, making it suitable for applications that require real-time predictions.